Denial (Sugababes song): Commercial performance

 "Denial" debuted on the UK Singles Chart on 8 March 2008 at number 64, based on digital downloads from Change.
 The song rose from number 34 to number 15 in the issue dated 22 March 2008 with sales of 9,580 copies.
 It held this position for two consecutive weeks, while overall it charted for 11 weeks.
 By April 2010, the single had sold approximately 90,000 copies in the UK, placing it 16th on the group's list of best-selling songs.
 The song had similar success on the Irish Singles Chart, where it debuted at number 50 and peaked at number 18 in the issue dated 20 March 2008.
 The single spent ten weeks on the chart.
 "Denial" performed best on the Czech Singles Chart, where it first appeared at number 92, and, eighteen weeks after its debut, peaked at number one for two consecutive weeks.
 Overall, the single spent 62 non-consecutive weeks in the chart.

 "Denial" entered the Austrian Singles Chart on 9 May 2008 at number seven, and reached number four two weeks later.
 It appeared in the chart for 21 weeks, and was placed 43rd on Austria's list of best-performing singles of 2008.
 "Denial" became the Sugababes' highest-charting non-lead single on the German Singles Chart, where it peaked at number 11.
 The song debuted at number 71 on the Swiss Singles Chart in the issue dated 6 April 2008 and reached number 14 three weeks later.
 Overall, it spent 23 weeks on the chart.
 "Denial" peaked at number 20 on the Hungarian Singles Chart and ranked 47th on its 2008 list of best-performing songs.
-The song peaked at number 21 on Slovakian Singles Chart, for two non-consecutive weeks.
+The song peaked at number 21 on Slovak Singles Chart, for two non-consecutive weeks.
 "Denial" charted at number 40 on the Danish Singles Chart, while on the Netherlands' Mega Single Top 100 chart it reached number 61.